-I read in The Kansas City Star about how people who can't handle their money by themselves have come up with a "scared straight" kind of way that works for them.
+I keep reading about how people who can't handle their money by themselves have come up with a "scared straight" kind of way that works for them.
 It's a real throwback to a different era that is proving to be very successful today.

 Want to know what it is?
 Pay in cash for whatever you can, using envelopes to divvy up your money and keep you within budget.

-My executive producer Christa does something that's related yet more high tech.
-She made it clear to me 8 or 10 years ago that she had trouble with money just vanishing out of her life.
+My executive producer Christa made it clear to me 8 or 10 years ago that she had trouble with money just vanishing out of her life.
 Then she hit on the idea of putting money into different accounts for different purposes.

 Today she has 3 checking accounts and 1 savings account.
 She has each of her paychecks automatically split among these 4 accounts each month.
-Christa then uses Mint.com to track her finances online.
+Christa then uses Mint.com to track her finances online for free.
 There's also a pay alternative some people like called YouNeedaBudget.com that has a free trial offer.

 Of course, a low-tech way to get a handle on your finances would be the envelope method.
 You simply take envelopes and write "groceries" on one, "utilities" on another, "walking around money" on a third, whatever it is in your life that requires money.